 For the millions of people living with seasonal allergies, a solution to reducing their exposure to the almost invisible cause of their unpleasant symptoms.
 However, now that BreezoMeter offers a Pollen API that can be integrated into consumer apps, products, and digital health applications, understanding the distribution of pollen spores and pollen types is becoming a reality.

-Take a look into this 4-page report that explains how pollen data is changing the game for allergy sufferers, with the help of big data and a novel method for pollen forecasting.
+This report that explains how pollen data is changing the game for allergy sufferers, with the help of big data and a novel method for pollen forecasting.
 Governments, corporations, and individuals now have the ability to interact with pollen data that is relevant to their needs, and location-based.
 Discover the impact that companies can make with pollen data, and uncover an innovative approach to understanding the effects of pollen on health.